Leesa Mattress Review

 Leesa Mattress Video Review

 We try to do a video review of the mattresses we test to give you a better understanding of their look and feel.
 I have a unique take on mattress reviews as I am a petite side sleeper and this is shot in my bedroom.
-I spent 6 weeks sleeping on these 2 versions of the Leesa, before I shot this video.
 My opinions may be different than yours, especially if you are much larger than I am.

 Leesa Sleep, LLC Company Policies